filamentphp/filamentphp.com/content/plugins/ralphjsmit-media-library-manager.md

 ```

 ### Custom themes

+Since this plugin registers new HTML, you need to make sure that the Tailwind CSS classes are generated.
+To accomplish this, please make sure you are [using a theme](https://filamentphp.com/docs/3.x/panels/themes) for every panel that you want to use the media library in.

+> If you do not yet have a theme, please create one.
+Using themes is strongly recommended by Filament.
+If you are using a theme as well, you'll always benefit from the most optimal CSS file size, so that your panel will never be slow because of duplicate unused CSS.

-If you're using a [custom theme](https://filamentphp.com/docs/2.x/admin/appearance#building-themes), you'll need to instruct Tailwind
-to also purge the view-files for the media library.
+You'll need to instruct Tailwind to also purge the view-files for the media library.
 Add the following key to the `content` key of the `tailwind.config.js` file **for each of the themes you use the media library in**:

 ```js
 content: [